 Don’t: Limit your promotion to just on-site activity

-When you start adding up the places you can promote your referral program beyond your webiste, your reach really starts to add up.
+When you start adding up the places you can promote your referral program beyond your website, your reach really starts to add up.

 Do: Schedule promotional activity